michaelcontento/traffic-light-client/protocol.md

 Lamp
 ----

-Specifies the state of one lamp.

-The TIMER-MS is the delay between the state changes ("on" -> "off" and vice versa) in milliseconds.
+Specifies the state of one lamp and the *TIMER-MS* is the blink interval in milliseconds.

     BODY     = "lamp" SP COLOR SP MODE LF
     COLOR    = ("red" | "yellow" | "green" )